anishh19/cryptoTop10/README.md

 A basic web app created using react that displays the top 10 current cryptocurrencies according to Market Cap.

-A free API by Coingecko has been uses to fetch the data.
+A free API by Coingecko has been used to fetch the data.

 Currently deployed at: